theyogender/Machine_learnigProject/README.md

  (2) Run the preprocessing script to clean and preprocess the data.

- (3) Extract features from the preprocessed data using techniques like bag-of-words .
+ (3) Extract features from the preprocessed data using techniques like TF-IDF .

  (4) Train the Naive Bayes model on the extracted features.

  (5) Evaluate the model's performance using evaluation metrics.

-  (6) Deploy the trained model into an application or system for real-time sentiment analysis.
 ## Contributing
  - Contributions are welcome!
 Please follow these guidelines: